celtra/custom-ui-extension-pdf-generator/README.md

 	registerDistributionWorkflow(distributionWorkflowRegistrationId: string, distributionWorkflowRegistrationOptions: DistributionWorkflowRegistrationOptions): Promise<void>
 Register a distribution workflow.
 This allows the extension to be visible in export dialog and open inside an iframe. `DistributionWorkflowRegistrationOptions` can contain formats registered in other extensions in `supportedFormats`.

+#### registerEditorWorkflow
+	registerEditorWorkflow(editorWorkflowRegistrationId: string, editorWorkflowRegistrationOptions: EditorWorkflowRegistrationOptions): Promise<void>
+Register an editor workflow.
+This allows the extension to be visible in design and content tabs inside an iframe.

 #### registerOutputAttributes
 	registerOutputAttributes(outputAttributesRegistrationOptions: OutputAttributesRegistrationOptions): Promise<void>
 Register output attributes with possible values on platform.
 Output attributes can be used to filter outputs.